mccamon/main-site/ruddle-history.md

 layout: page

 ---
-Dated Christmas 2007 Jessie Jean Ruddle McCamon.
-I don't remember all the places we lived around Stigler or in town, and I still have dreams about moving into another house.
+Dated Christmas 2007 [Jessie Jean Ruddle McCamon](/jessie).
+"I don't remember all the places we lived around Stigler or in town, and I still have dreams about moving into another house.
 Whenever Charles, Barbara talk about those years, we often have different memories of the same event.
-We do all agree though that the best thing that happened was moving to Wichita where we could have more opportunities.
+We do all agree though that the best thing that happened was moving to Wichita where we could have more opportunities."

 ## Ruddle Family History